leakrullp/various-notes/0_Using_different_Github_accounts.md

 ```

 Because you can customize the directory paths, your ITU and personal directories can be located in different places and not in the same folder.
 But I like this simple setup.
+You save and close a file in the terminal by clicking `^X` and then `Y`.

-## 3) Authenticate both GitHub accounts
+## Authenticate both GitHub accounts

 Start by erasing current authentifications related to both domains.